IamEmpty/accordion-plugin/README.md

 # Accordion.js
-Simple accordion.js based on Bootstrap 4 accordion providing possibility to add hash of opened tab
+Simple accordion.js inspired by Bootstrap 4 accordion providing possibility to add hash of opened tab

 ## Differences with Bootstrap collapse accordion
 Possibility to use hashes in url